 Regardless of his best efforts to do so, Bright could not keep the nervousness from welling up in his gut as he, Sleggar and Mirai all walked down the hallway of New Torrington Base's command center.
 By outward appearance, he certainly didn't look nervous; instead he looked every bit the officer and gentleman he was supposed to be.
 He walked in standard military stride, with his head up in the air and his shoulders relaxed.
 His uniform, while well worn, was all in regulation order, once more complete with commissar cap and greatcoat.
 And as if to indirectly support that image, both Mirai and Sleggar had also deigned to wear their own commissar caps, further presenting an air of professionalism among the trio.

-And yet even so, Bright was still nervous as hell on the inside, feeling more like a condemned man making his way to the gallows than a Star Force Captain about to meet an Admiral.
+And yet even so, Bright was still nervous as hell on the inside, feeling more like a condemned man making his way to the gallows than a Starfleet Commander about to meet an Admiral.
 Not there was much difference between an Admiral and an executioner, he reflected.

 Soon enough, the trio approached the outer office, where the Admiral's secretary, a young, bookish looking brunette, signaled them in immediately.
 Thus, with much reluctance, the three officers entered the sanctum as soon as the door slid open.
 Seconds later they approached the center desk, taking quick note of the figure standing behind it, who was turned away and looking out the large window that made up the entire back wall of the office.
 Knowing that the figure had detected their entrance, Bright and his compatriots snapped to attention.

 An uncomfortable few seconds past before the figure finally spoke up.
-"I recall only sending for you, Captain."
+"I recall only sending for you, Commander."

 Bright just managed to force back the urge to gulp.
 "Forgive me Admiral, but I thought you would like to observe my senior staff as well." he replied.
 "I can dismiss them if you intended for a private meeting, sir."

-Now in full view, Admiral Wakkein Grissom, commander of Star Force's Second Star Fleet, looked every bit the part of his rank; in fact, he was almost a prime stereotype of it.
-His uniform was more or less standard, but with rank tabs that displayed three stripes and three diamonds each, as well as a "fruit salad" of medals and ribbons across the left side.
+Now in full view, Admiral Wolfgang Wakkein, commander of the Second Fleet, looked every bit the part of his rank; in fact, he was almost a prime stereotype of it.
+His uniform was more or less standard, but with rank tabs that displayed three stripes and three diamonds each.
 The head that came with that uniform was just as "upper brass" looking, specifically of the "cold and stern" variety; it held a notably thin structure with each of its individual parts being neither too large nor two small, while a crop of short cut blonde hair laid across the top of it, arrayed in a widow's peak.
-The Admiral's most discernible feature was his eyes, which possessed the hardness of a combat veteran mixed with the all too common dour and humorless nature seen on higher ranked commanders, whether they be Star Force or Imperial Guard.
+The Admiral's most discernible feature was his eyes, which possessed the hardness of a combat veteran mixed with the all too common dour and humorless nature seen on higher ranked commanders, whether they be Starfleet or Weltraum.

 Waving his arm, Wakkein tapped a few switches on his desk, causing the holodisplay to activate and show a holographic map of the region around the Jericho System.
 "About five days ago, one of our listening posts in the Bacchus System picked up a transmission from the Zeon High Command." he said, eyes still dead set on Bright.
 "The transmission was a mobilization order for Zeek forces in the Masada Sector, in which they were to organize a taskforce and send them right here to Jericho.
 In turn, the taskforce is to be commanded by this man..."